Stretching. Does it work – a critical review of evidence?

 Accurate diagnosis & correct management

 Diagnosis can be faulty and any treatment applied may be misjudged.
-Problems arise when the condition is assumed to be due to a heel spur; a piece of jutting out bone, or that it will settle down with a tablet or capsule designed to deal with inflammation.
+Problems arise when the condition is assumed to be due to a heel spur; a piece jutting out of the bone, or that it will settle down with a tablet or capsule designed to deal with inflammation.
 It is misjudged because the length of time that the problem has festered means that there is no distinction between acute and chronic forms of heel pain.

 Critical of doctors?
 Don’t be.
-They are generalists and feet don’t exactly take priority for most practitioners, unless they themselves are runners.
+They are generalists and feet don’t exactly take priority for most practitioners unless they themselves are runners.
 Furthermore, the literature is not exactly clear at times.
 Time has to be invested in diagnosis and treatment and that is when a foot specialist plays an important part.

 That first step in the morning…

 Ouch on first contacting the ground!
-Following that deep seated tenderness around the heel, middle or inside front and in the arch of the foot, a needle like sensation is often felt at it’s nuclear centre.
+Following that deep-seated tenderness around the heel, middle or inside front and in the arch of the foot, a needle-like sensation is often felt at its nuclear centre.
 The pain suddenly comes on and a specific association that caused the pain may not be easy to recall.
 The excruciating pain settles with a bit of walking because the nerves that relay pain ease after fluid built up within the heel pad clears.
 This is where the calf muscle pump is important.
 Activity removes fluid in the foot.
 If the fascial band is torn, then the relief effect may be less dramatic.
 Look at the picture of the fascial band below.
 Not what you expected maybe?

 Treatment options are confusing

 Is it fasciitis?
 The problem with plantar (meaning sole of the foot) fasciitis is that pain affects the heel as much as the arch of the foot.
 If the pain shifts to the outside, well you probably are walking differently to relieve the heel discomfort.
 Not all heel pain is related to plantar fasciitis.
 There are other conditions that need to be ruled out.
-Fortunately these are in the minority.
+Fortunately, these are in the minority.

 Today the options that patients face arise with growing interest from a range of clinical professionals.
 Pain and anti-inflammation medicines don’t deal with the cause of plantar fasciitis and therefore only aid with some of the discomfort.
-The best advice comes from education and understanding of the condition but this conservative approach seems to be limited in delivering benefit depending on how long the condition has existed.
+The best advice comes from education and understanding of the condition but this conservative approach seems to be limited in delivering benefits depending on how long the condition has existed.

 Conservative methods such as stretching, taping and night splints should be used more, but as ever patients, and in particular runners want a quick fix.
-Clinicians are keen to find the best short cut on behalf of their clients and often fear patients won’t listen to conservative methods.
+Clinicians are keen to find the best shortcut on behalf of their clients and often fear patients won’t listen to conservative methods.